Fu Hao — First Female General in the History of China and Wife of Four Kings

 Fu Hao's Sudden Death and Her Special Mausoleum

-Her husband the King Wu Ding was very sad; he buried Fu Hao under his own palace, instead of their royal cemetery.
-This is also the reason why the Fu Hao’s tomb had never been opened before, since this was the only case in the history of China that a king built a cemetery inside his own palace.
+Her husband King Wu Ding was very sad; he buried Fu Hao under his palace, instead of their royal cemetery.
+This is also the reason why the Fu Hao’s tomb had never been opened before because this was the only case in the history of China that a king built a cemetery inside his palace.

 After her death, the king still divined for several times to see if Fu Hao was living well on the other side of the world.

-King Wu Ding had other two queens afterwards, but they were just for political alliances.
+King Wu Ding had other two queens afterward, but they were just for political alliances.